hkarambizi/businessCardOCR/README.md

 #### Notes on Accuracy

 The Buisness Card OCR parser uses the available information obtained from the OCR to make a best guess as to the name, phone number, and email contained therein.
+In the case of emails that do not contain elements of the individual's name, only the email and phone number may be provided.